msg-systems/WPF-GUI-Localizer/README.md

 ##### Reading
 The ```ExcelFileProvider``` will always open the Excel file at the path ```translationFilePath``` given in the constructor and search the first worksheet of that file.
-The first row will be interpreted as column headers. ```ExcelFileProvider``` will search these headers for language tags e.g. en-UK, fr-FR.
+The first row will be interpreted as column headers. ```ExcelFileProvider``` will search these headers for language tags e.g. en-GB, fr-FR.
 For a full list of all language tags supported please refer to [this page](https://docs.microsoft.com/openspecs/windows_protocols/ms-lcid/a9eac961-e77d-41a6-90a5-ce1a8b0cdb9c).
 A header will be interpreted as header of a translations column, if it is a language tag like "en-US" or "ru" or contains a language tag in parenthesis at the end like "Dansk (da)" or "Italian (it-IT)".
 Both "Portuguese (Brazil) (pt-BR)" and "(de) German" are also accepted, however "(en-AU) English (Australia)" would not be interpreted correctly.

 Starting from the left, the first column that can be interpreted as a translations column, divides the columns.